-To measure the expected credit losses of the Group's toy business, trade receivables are grouped based on shared credit risk characteristics and the days past due.
+To measure the expected credit losses, trade receivables are grouped based on shared credit risk characteristics and the days past due.
 The expected loss rates are estimated based on the corresponding historical credit losses experienced, adjusted with the expected change between current and forward-looking information on macroeconomic factors, if material.
-Taking into account (i) the historical credit loss experience over the past years, (ii) the majority of the Group's trade receivables arising from sales to customers in the United States has been assigned to a factoring and receivable processing agent which is a reputable financial institution and (iii) all trade receivables arising from sales to customers outside the United States are secured by letters of credit or advanced payment, the expected credit loss rate for the Group's trade receivables from toy business as at 31 December 2022 was assessed to be 0% (2021: 0%).
+Taking into account (i) the historical credit loss experience over the past years, (ii) the majority of the Group's trade receivables arising from sales to customers in the United States has been assigned to a factoring and receivable processing agent which is a reputable financial institution and (iii) all trade receivables arising from sales to customers outside the United States are secured by letters of credit or advanced payment, the expected credit loss rate for the Group's trade receivables as at 31 December 2022 was assessed to be 0% (2021: 0%).
+Accordingly, no provision matrix is disclosed.